 The oils of the plant are a result of heat, so the closer the vaporizer's chamber can get to just below the point of combustion, the more vapor you're going to get.
 Ideal vape temperature will vary from herb to herb.

 Finally, a large, fully packed chamber means nothing if you aren't getting good airflow.
 Devices that get clogged easily or packing the chamber so full that it blocks the airway will prevent you from getting vapor.
 You want to be able to pack the chamber full, but properly.
-Devices that have heating chamber at the bottom (away from the mouthpiece) tend to have the best airflow.
+Devices that have a heating chamber at the bottom (away from the mouthpiece) tend to have the best airflow.

 Flavor may be one of the more subjective qualities for a vaporizer, but what creates good flavor (whether your taste buds are picky enough to detect it) remains mostly objective: the materials of the chamber, air pathway, and mouthpiece.